There are few things in life more disappointing than realising you’ve been unsuccessful in an exam.

 3. Look at the feedback

-When you’ve been unsuccessful in an exam, we provide you with feedback to help you identify the areas that you need to work on next time around.
+When you’ve been unsuccessful in an exam, having someone help you better understand what went wrong can really help.
+Therefore our education team provide you with feedback specifically designed to help you better identify the areas that you need to work on next time around.

 APA & CIP

-This is a personalised feedback report that identifies the questions you got wrong.
-It also points you to the section of the textbook where you can find the correct answer.
-You can find this in Connect via the Member Area on the day your results are released.
+All students receive a personalised feedback report that identifies the questions that on this occasion you got wrong.
+The report also points you to the section of the textbook where you can find the correct answer and therefore better understand the correlation between the two pieces of information.
+If you are looking for your report, you can find this in the Connect section of your Member Area on the day your results are released.

 If after reviewing your feedback report you still would like to query your result, you can apply for a review or recheck.
 We recommend you contact our Member Services team if you would like to do this.